tensorflow/community/rfcs/20201121-keras-model-fit-ps.md

 #### The setup of `ClusterCoordinator`

 To take advantage of TF2 support of parameter server training, a `ClusterCoordinator` should be created for handling asynchronous function scheduling and joining.
-The preferred route should be that such an object is abstracted away from the user with `model.fit` training API as an implementation detail.
+The preferred route should be that such an object is abstracted away from the user with `model.fit` training API as an implementation detail, since we do not expect users to `schedule` functions themselves, or synchronize the cluster.

 In terms of who keeps track of the `ClusterCoordinator`, and when it starts allocating threads, there are a few options.
-Here, we assume that the distribution `Strategy` object can provide whether or not it is supposed to be used with a `ClusterCoordinator`.
+Here, we assume that the distribution `Strategy` object can determine whether or not it is supposed to be used with a `ClusterCoordinator`.
 See below “Changes in tf.distribute” section for more information.

 ##### Option 1: Attach the `ClusterCoordinator`’s lifecycle to `model.fit`

-With this option, an attribute is proposed for the `Model` that keeps track of the `ClusterCoordinator`, and it is instantiated at the beginning of `model.fit` time.
+With this option, an attribute is added to the `Model` that keeps track of the `ClusterCoordinator`, and it is instantiated when `model.fit` is called.

 ```